 15) Chief Mukuni’s Village

-Mukuni’s village (on the Zambian side) was founded around the 13th century.
-It was later named after the ruler (Mukuni) on his arrival from the Congo.
-It is home to the Leya people.
+Mukuni’s village (on the Zambian side) is home to the Leya people.
 This 2 hour tour presents an opportunity to see how the local people live in a real African village.
 It has a population of 5,000, a clinic, basic school and boreholes for drinking water.

-The people of the village are more than happy to show you their huts and take you inside; explain how they are built and decorated.
+The people of the village are more than happy to show you their huts and take you inside.
 The village guides introduce you to various craftspeople at work making curios which are sold all around Victoria Falls.
 You can also pre-arrange to try out the Leya traditional food and beer.
 This is a working village and not a purpose built tourist attraction.
 So it is a true, and sometimes saddening, glimpse of life in an African village today.

 This is the largest market in Livingstone – colourful, vibrant and bustling with activity.
 Here the local people sell everything: ‘chitengies’ (brightly coloured fabric), fruit and vegetables, grains and rice, curios, pots and pans made out of old motorcars, farm tools, chickens, beads and clothes.
 A guide will accompany you and help with some bargaining skills.
 Interesting and authentic artefacts can be bought.
 This tour is an unusual and rewarding experience for the clever shopper.
-This tour can be combined with the Mukuni village to make a full morning.
+You can combine this tour with the Mukuni village to make a full morning.

 Similar (though different) cultural experiences are available on the Zimbabwean side.